NCERT Exemplar Class 12 Physics Solutions Chapter 12 Atoms

 Answer:

-Auger Effect: While responding to the downward transition by another electron in the atom, the characteristic energies of the atoms are ejected, and this process is called Auger effect.
-The bombardment with the high energy electrons results in the formation of a vacancy in Auger spectroscopy.
-But the effect is possible when other interaction leads to vacancy formation.
-It is an electron arrange method after the nucleus captures the electron.
+Auger Effect: While responding to the downward transition by another electron in the atom, the characteristic energies of the atoms are ejected, and this process is called the Auger effect.
+The bombardment with high-energy electrons results in the formation of a vacancy in Auger spectroscopy.
+But the effect is possible when another interaction leads to vacancy formation.
+It is an electron arrangement method after the nucleus captures the electron.

-During removal of electron shell from the atom, a simultaneous response by a higher-level electron will result in a downward transition and fill the vacancy.
-Multiple times there is a release of photons along with the vacancy filling, the energy of these photons is equal to the energy gap between the upper and lower level.
-This is also known as x-ray fluorescence due to tot eh presence of all these heavy atoms in the x-ray region.
+During the removal of an electron shell from the atom, a simultaneous response by a higher-level electron will result in a downward transition and fill the vacancy.
+Multiple times, there is a release of photons along with the vacancy filling; the energy of these photons is equal to the energy gap between the upper and lower levels.
+This is also known as X-ray fluorescence due to the presence of all these heavy atoms in the X-ray region.
 But the same emission process for lighter atoms or outer electrons forms a line spectrum.

 But in most cases, a higher-level electron fills the vacancy and emits a photon.